 .

 This is a comment about the book.
-I particularly liked the parts about digital manipulation.
-Would recommend to anyone interested in Psychology!
+I particularly liked the parts about digital manipulation, psychology.
+Would recommend to anyone interested in Technology & Society!

 Reply